back icon Blog

 travel tips.png

-• Best Time to Visit: October to April offers perfect weather and fewer crowds
+• Best Time to Visit: October to April has nice weather

-• Currency: New Taiwan Dollar (TWD) - most places accept cards, but carry small change for markets
+• Currency: New Taiwan Dollar (TWD).
+Cards are OK, but bring coins for markets

-• Language: Mandarin Chinese is official, but English is widely spoken in tourist areas
+• Language: Mandarin is official, but many people speak English

-• Transportation: Excellent MRT system in cities, High Speed Rail between major destinations
+• Transportation: MRT in cities and High Speed Rail across Taiwan

 Related Posts